 I’m Susan! *Hand waving hello wildly*– Sorry… I’m just super excited you’re here!

 We all have a story to share.
 Mine just happens to be a story of the grace and kindness of Jesus.
 I am a wife to a first responder, a mama to three wonderful boys, an ice-cream addict, a lover of words and their meanings, a storyteller, truth seeker, and recovering worrier, to name a few things…

 But most importantly, and where I’m learning to stake my identity is in this;

 I’m a follower and believer in Jesus Christ.

-Knowing this truth has literally changed EVERYTHING.
+Knowing and living my life by this truth has literally changed EVERYTHING.

 If you stick around you’ll hear me talk a lot about Jesus, faith, anxiety, depression, and motherhood.

 I’ve been a secret writer for years.
 I’ve only just recently found the courage to put my words out for the world to read.
 This blog grew out of a desire to share my journey in this crazy, beautiful, and (let’s be honest) a bit scary at times, life.
 I want to inspire others to seek Jesus in their daily battles and see that He’s so much more than a distant God that doesn’t enter our daily life—in fact, he’s quite the opposite.